hiiamboris/red-mezz-warehouse-gitlab-mirror/foreach-design.md

 Spec can also be a `word!`, used as a shortcut.
 E.g. `foreach x ..` is fully equivalent to `foreach [x] ..`.

+Note: `/i` and `p:` cannot be mixed together because then behavior becomes undefined.
+E.g. user modifies `p` and it's not aligned with step anymore and may even go backwards, then what should `i` become?

 ## Series

 Apart from iteration over series, this version supports: